 Over time, software development has experienced significant changes in the approach to design as well as how those designs are implemented.
 As the market evolved, the software industry also had to adapt to it for a better digital experience for the customers.
 Delphi and RAD Studio are constantly evolving, with each new version building on success to add new features and functionality to address those advances in technology, to keep pace with new approaches in UX and UI as well as to work with modern hardware and the SDKs or APIs that drive them.

-While RAD Studio offers a great many built-in features, one of the strongest aspects of Delphi is the low-code approach to coding by using components – both those that come with RAD Studio, but also those available from the rich ecosystem of third-party suppliers.
+An IDE Software offers a great many built-in features, one of the strongest aspects of Delphi is the low-code approach to coding by using components – both those that come with RAD Studio, but also those available from the rich ecosystem of third-party suppliers.

 In this blog post, we’ll explore some of the exciting and of those third party tools which can help you improve your Delphi code.

 Table of Contents